|Nutritional Guidelines (per serving)|

 - 8 ounces crab meat

-- 4 to 8 ounces small cooked shrimp (or other seafood)
+- 8 ounces cooked shrimp (or other seafood)

 - 2 tablespoon sherry wine

-- If desired, puree the soup in a blender or food processor** at this point and then return it to the saucepan.
+If desired, puree the soup in a blender or food processor (see the tips) at this point and then return it to the saucepan.

 - Feel free to add small cooked bay scallops or lobster instead of the shrimp.